-Takeaway: Based on the success of both HSR&D and QUERI research, VA’s Pain Management, Opioid Safety, and Prescription Drug Monitoring Program (PMOP) will fund a clinical version of COPES – a technology-based cognitive-behavioral therapy program for Veterans with chronic pain.
+Takeaway: Based on the success of both HSR&D and QUERI research, VA’s Pain Management, Opioid Safety, and Prescription Drug Monitoring Program (PMOP) will fund a clinical version of COPES – a technology-based cognitive-behavioral therapy program for chronic pain that Veterans can complete from home and on their own schedule.
+COPES will be available throughout VISN 1 (New England) in early FY2024.

 Chronic pain has wide-ranging effects including interference with physical and emotional functioning, sleep, and quality of life.
-Cognitive behavioral therapy (CBT) focuses on the relationship among thoughts, emotions, and behaviors; it can be delivered alone or as part of an integrated pain management program.
-CBT for chronic pain (CBT-CP) is an evidence-based treatment that can reduce pain and associated disability and distress – and has been adopted as a first-line non-pharmacological therapy in the VA healthcare system.
+Cognitive behavioral therapy for chronic pain (CBT-CP) is an evidence-based treatment that can reduce pain and associated disability and distress – and has been adopted as a first-line non-pharmacological therapy in the VA healthcare system.
+However, patient travel, scheduling barriers, and lack of trained clinicians to provide CBT-CP at all facilities limits access to this treatment.

 In 2019, more than 20% of adults in the United States suffered with chronic pain (Dahlhamer et al, 2021), and nearly 1 in 10 Veterans return to civilian life with chronic pain (PCORI).

-To expand access to CBT for chronic pain, Dr. Alicia Heapy and investigators with HSR&D’s Pain Research, Informatics, Multi-morbidities, and Education (PRIME) Center developed and evaluated the “Cooperative Pain Education and Self-management” or COPES program.
-COPES uses interactive voice response (IVR) technology to allow Veterans to participate in treatment from their homes, using their telephone.
-Veterans learn pain management skills, engage in a walking program, and set goals for meaningful activities.
-Veterans receive a handbook, a pedometer, and a daily automated, two-minute call that asks about their pain, sleep, steps, skill use, and goals-in addition to a weekly personalized voice message from a COPES coach about patterns and trends identified from the daily data, goals to work towards, and guidance for the following week.
-Investigators evaluated the effectiveness of COPES relative to standard in-person CBT-CP in an HSR&D funded non-inferiority trial that showed that patients in COPES did just as well as those receiving in-person treatment and reported improvements in physical functioning, sleep, steps and pain.
+To expand access to CBT-CP, Dr. Alicia Heapy and investigators with HSR&D’s Pain Research, Informatics, Multi-morbidities, and Education (PRIME) Center developed and evaluated the “Cooperative Pain Education and Self-management” or COPES program.
+COPES is a technology-based 11-week, self-directed CBT program for chronic pain that Veterans can complete from home, using their telephone.
+Veterans learn pain management skills using a handbook, engage in a walking program, and set goals for meaningful activities.
+Veterans complete a daily, automated two-minute call answering questions about their pain, sleep, steps, and skill use—and then receive a weekly personalized voice message from a master’s level coach based on the information provided during the calls.
+An HSR&D funded non-inferiority trial showed that patients in COPES did just as well as those receiving in-person CBT-CP and reported improvements in physical functioning, sleep, steps, and pain.

 Based on these findings, investigators began a new study designed to build on the program’s strengths and to address the barriers to program implementation.
 Led by Drs.
-Alicia Heapy and John Piette, researchers with HSR&D’s Improving Pain-Related Outcomes for Veterans (IMPROVE) QUERI (PIs: Will Becker, Amanda Midboe and Alicia Heapy) evaluated the effectiveness of a direct-to-patient outreach strategy to increase uptake of COPES relative to standard provider referral among Veterans with chronic musculoskeletal pain who received care at five community-based outpatient clinics (CBOCs) affiliated with VA Boston Healthcare
+Alicia Heapy and John Piette, researchers with HSR&D’s Improving Pain-Related Outcomes for Veterans (IMPROVE) QUERI, including Drs.
+Will Becker and Amanda Midboe, evaluated the effectiveness of a direct-to-patient outreach strategy to increase uptake of COPES relative to standard provider referral among Veterans with chronic musculoskeletal pain who received care at five community-based outpatient clinics (CBOCs) affiliated with the VA Boston Healthcare System.

 Findings

-Investigators found that offering COPES directly to patients engaged significantly more Veterans than traditional referral pathways (by a margin of 10:1).
-Direct outreach may allow interested patients to quickly access evidence-based treatment earlier in the course of their pain.
 The COPES program and its implementation was further adapted and is currently being evaluated in nine VA sites in an ongoing pragmatic effectiveness trial, funded by the NIH-DoD-VA Pain Management Collaboratory.
-[For more information about the NIH-DoD-VA Pain Management Collaboratory, visit https://painmanagementcollaboratory.org/.]
 Using data from the past and present COPES trials, it is estimated that a team of five master’s level pain coaches working from a single remote location, each providing 20% effort, can treat 250 Veterans per year at a cost that is comparable to that of one full-time pain psychologist.
-COPES provides a means for remote patient participation that can aid lower resourced facilities.
-These findings helped inform care and policy decisions in VA related to a wider rollout of the COPES program.
+The centrally located team model allows COPES to be delivered to a wide geographic area that can aid lower resourced and rural facilities, in particular.
+These findings informed care and policy decisions in VA related to a wider rollout of the COPES program.

 Impact

-Based on the success of both HSR&D and QUERI research, VA’s Pain Management, Opioid Safety, and Prescription Drug Monitoring Program (PMOP) will fund a clinical version of COPES, a technology-based, accessible, sustainable version cognitive-behavioral therapy for chronic pain.
+Based on the success of both HSR&D and QUERI research, VA’s Pain Management, Opioid Safety, and Prescription Drug Monitoring Program (PMOP) has funded a clinical version of COPES that will be available throughout VISN 1 in FY2024.

 Partners